 All submissions for permanent residency have to be done within seven days from when the online application started.
 At Paul Immigrations, we will help you plan and organise all the tasks that need to be done so you can meet this deadline with no trouble.

-The Immigration & Checkpoints Authority (ICA) requires PR applicants to only submit their application online via the e-PR system.
-Therefore, you do not need to be in the country to make your submission.
+The Immigration & Checkpoints Authority (ICA) requires PR applicants to complete their submission online via the e-PR system.
+Therefore, you do not need to be in the country to do it.

-However, if you choose to engage the services of an immigration consultancy such as Paul Immigrations, you will be required to attend an in-person interview at our office premises.
-This is to enable our team of specialists to carefully assess your eligibility to acquire permanent residency in Singapore.
+No, we can assist you with it remotely if you do need to be out of the country.
+However, you would need to attend an in-person interview in the initial stages of preparation within our office premises.
+This is to enable our team of specialists to carefully assess your eligibility to acquire permanent residency.

 This depends on which PR scheme you are applying under.
 If you are applying on your own merits via the Professional, Technical Personnel & Skilled Worker (PTS) scheme, you will need to use your own SingPass to access ICA’s online portal.